 A compilation of histories about Istanbul, the capital of the Ottoman Empire.
 Faroqhi goes beyond the well-known Sultanic projects and grand monuments, and focuses on ordinary Istanbulites, their everyday lives, professional formations and political struggles.
 Rather than a history of architecture in the Ottoman capital, the book reads like a history of life within and against its built environment.

-Swati Chattopadhyay, ‘Architectural History or a Geography of Small Spaces?’ in Journal of the Society of Architectural Historians (2022) 81 (1): 5–20
+Swati Chattopadhyay, ‘Architectural History or a Geography of Small Spaces?.
+In Journal of the Society of Architectural Historians, 2022, 81 (1): 5–20

 Against an ‘aesthetic of bigness’ which dominated canonical architectural narratives over the past century, Chattopadhyay proposes to adopt interstitial and adjunct spaces coming from processes of fragmentation and division, as the primary focus of architectural history.
 Closets, garrets, but also corridors, staircases and manual air-cooling are discussed to illuminate the lives of marginalised groups, like servants, slaves, and women, with a focus on colonial India.